Treats chronic lymphocytic leukemia (CLL).

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Confusion, dizziness, loss of balance, difficulty with speaking or understanding what others say, and vision problems.
+- Confusion, dizziness, loss of balance, trouble speaking or understanding, vision problems

 If you notice these less serious side effects, talk with your doctor: